SDivy1811/Aruco_Drone/README.md

 Bash

 /path/to/QGroundControl-x86_64.AppImage
-(Note: Replace /path/to/ with the actual location of your AppImage, e.g., ~/Downloads/)
+(Note: Replace /path/to/ with the actual location of your AppImage, e.g., ~/Downloads/  in most cases it will be /Downloads)
 ```
 Wait for the message INFO [commander] Ready for takeoff! in the Px4 terminal.

 Takeoff: Press the Up arrow key on your keyboard and press Enter to initiate takeoff.
 The drone in the simulation should ascend.

 4.Bridging Topics

 **A.Gazebo to ROS 2 Bridge**
 This bridge connects the camera feed from Gazebo to a ROS 2 topic, allowing you to visualize it in RViz.